Updated based on discussion on Hacker News

 that is linked into the executable or library, which provides it a Linux-like virtual environment including a virtual filesystem.
 Cygwin also ships with a shell and package manager for lots of Linux software built with Cygwin, giving you a Linux feel on native Windows.
 It’s not fully compatible though, as there are many mismatches between Windows and Linux OS APIs.

 In particular, Cygwin GCC produces builds with its own ABI, which makes it incompatible with pre-built libraries built with other compilers.
 This is particularly important for programming languages.
-For example, the official Windows Python builds use the Windows MSVC ABI, so the extension ecosystem is built around that; if you use Python from Cygwin, you’ll be unable to install compiled library packages with pip and pip will have to build them from source.
+For example, the official Windows Python builds use the Windows MSVC ABI, so the package ecosystem is built around that; if you use Python from Cygwin, you’ll be unable to install compiled packages with pip and pip will have to build them from source.
 Some such pip packages might not build at all with Cygwin.
-(Of course, Pure Python ones will work.)
+(Of course, pure Python ones will work.)

 So on Windows, I prefer native builds from official sources or Scoop, falling back to Cygwin for any unsupported utilities.